MahenParameshwar/Instagram-Clone-React/README.md

 # Instagram-Clone-React

 # Getting Started
-  Clone the repository, Do npm install in Server folder and run it on --port 3004
+  Clone the repository, and run the app using npm run start

 # TECH STACK USED:
  * Html